dwanderton/adventures-in-appshybrids-for-the-amateur/post.md

 Working with Ionic
 ----------------
 Ionic is the next big thing.
-In fact it might be the the now big thing, in hybrid app building anyway.
+In fact it might be the now big thing, in hybrid app building anyway.
 The Ionic team have done an amazing job because it’s not just the core Ionic directives (Ionic is Angular) they’ve build, it’s the tools and the community.

 Here’s a run down of what you get.